 After God through Isaiah prophesied judgment on Egypt, he promised that Egypt would be God’s people, and so would Assyria (Is.
 19:19-25).
 Egypt is called “my people.”

-We will never know or deny for sure whether God revealed himself in the same way around the globe, just because he loved people.
-But I believe these are just samples of what he actually did, outside of recorded history.
+I believe these are just samples of what he actually did, outside of recorded history.
+We will never know nor can we deny for sure whether God revealed himself in the same way around the globe, just because he loved people.

 III.
 Let’s list verses that reveal that God will judge people by their good or bad deeds.
-Did God throw them in hell for not receiving Christ as Savior (even though he did not come yet or they didn’t even know he existed, such as the Australian aborigines)?
+Did God throw them in hell for not receiving Christ as Savior and Lord, even though he did not come yet or they didn’t even know he existed, such as the Australian aborigines?
 Here are the verses: